 Sample wording from the NIH for publishers that do not automatically grant open access for the journal articles:

 “The Journal acknowledges that the Author retains the right to provide a copy of the final peer-reviewed manuscript to the NIH upon acceptance for Journal publication, for public archiving in PubMed Central as soon as possible but no later than 12 months after publication by Journal.”

-Select recent publications by SEO funded students
+Select recent publications by SEO scholars